 The Prenzlauer Berg is also a great residential area.
 The picturesque old buildings attracts many people, therefore it is the most densely populated neighborhood in Berlin.
 More than 300 buildings are classified as historical monuments, the oldest were built in 1848.
 The population is very young compared to other parts of Berlin, the educational level is very high.
 More than half of the residents have a high school diploma or a university degree.
 In addition, the Prenzlauer Berg is known for its many leisure activities.

 In Prenzlauer Berg you may pay an average of 14.38€/m² for a rented apartment.

-In the report „Emerging trends in real estate - Europe 2016“, the consultancy company PwC raised Berlin for the second consecutive year as the best city both in Europe e for real estate investment and development (ahead of Hamburg and Dublin).
+In the report „Emerging trends in real estate - Europe 2016“, the consultancy company PwC raised Berlin for the second consecutive year as the best city both in Europe and Germany for real estate investment and development (ahead of Hamburg and Dublin).
 Despite its low property prices, Berlin became also in 2015 the second most active real estate market after London and ahead of Paris with investments growing from €3bn in 2014 to €10bnin 2015!

 According to the report, the city development is sustained by the public sector, the revitalization of commercial areas, the booming of tourism, the positive migration, the international and young population and of course by the leading IT and tech sectors.

 Learn more about: